o2r-project/erc-spec/docs/spec/index.md

 ## Validation

+ERC validation comprises four steps:

+1. checking required metadata elements
+1. executing the runtime container
-ERC validation comprises the comparison of the results of a runtime container execution with the original files.
+1. comparing the results of the runtime container execution with the original files
+1. running checks of used extensions

-The comparison SHOULD be based on `md5` checksums.
+The comparison step SHOULD be based on `md5` checksums.

 The validation MUST NOT fail when files listed in `.ercignore` are failing comparison.